 AJ PHOTO / HOP AMERICAIN / SCIENCE PHOTO LIBRARY AJ PHOTO / HOP AMERICAIN / SCIENCE PHOTO LIBRARY

 Coronary angiography.
-Surgeon removing a guide catheter from a 50-year-old man's arm following a coronary angiography examination.
-A wad of cotton wool is minimising bleeding.
-This procedure is used to examine a patient's coronary arteries.
-The guide catheter was used to create the initial entry point for a wire catheter to be passed along the patient's arteries to a position near the heart.
-Contrast medium is then injected to highlight the heart's coronary arteries on an X-ray.
-If problems such as narrowed arteries due to coronary artery disease are discovered, a coronary angioplasty treatment can be carried out to prevent a heart attack.
+Surgeon inserting a wire catheter through a guide catheter into an artery in a 50-year-old man's arm during a coronary angiography examination.
+This procedure is used to examine a patient's coronary arteries by passing the long, thin wire catheter along the patient's arteries to a position close to the heart.
+A contrast medium is then injected to highlight the coronary arteries on an X-ray.
+If problems such as narrowed arteries due to coronary artery disease are discovered, then the same procedure can be used to carry out a coronary angioplasty treatment to widen the artery and prevent a heart attack.
 Photographed at the American Hospital of Paris, France.

 Model release not required.
 Property release not required.